netarchivesuite/so-me/twitter/README.md

 The tags and persons are chosen by bootstrapping with `dkpol`, `dkgreen` and a few other commonly used Danish tags on politics.
 After a few initial harvests, the top-20 tags and handles were extracted (and manually pruned for noise) and the harvest-setup extended with these.
 This was repeated 2-3 times.
 The tags and handles selection should not be seen as authoritative in any way.

+### Curator support

+The script `controller.sh` is an advanced version of `cron_job_sample.sh`, which relies on a folder with job definitions.
+The job definition folder should be under ersion control and changes should be pulled before `controller.sh` is activated.

+### Note on network drives

+The combination of the `timeout` command and the `twarc` tool works poorly with network drives with large write caches: Some tweets might not be flushed to the output file, eventhough they have been fetched.
+The current solution (hack really) is to set the property `FLUSH_FOLDER` to a local drive, e.g. `/tmp`.
+Output from the `twarc` tool will be piped to a file on that location and afterwards moved to the end location.

 ## Solr-index